International Mathematical Olympiad: Scoring and format

 The competition consists of 6 problems.
-The competition is held over two consecutive days with 3 problems each; each day the contestants have four-and-a-half hours to solve three problems.
+The competition is held over two consecutive days with 3 problems each; each day, the contestants have four-and-a-half hours to solve three problems.
 Each problem is worth 7 points for a maximum total score of 42 points.
-Calculators are not allowed.
+Calculators are banned.
+Protractors were banned relatively recently.
+Unlike other science olympiads, the IMO has no official syllabus and does not cover any university-level topics.
 The problems chosen are from various areas of secondary school mathematics, broadly classifiable as geometry, number theory, algebra, and combinatorics.
 They require no knowledge of higher mathematics such as calculus and analysis, and solutions are often elementary.
 However, they are usually disguised so as to make the solutions difficult.
 The problems given in the IMO are largely designed to require creativity and the ability to solve problems quickly.
-Thus, the prominently featured problems are algebraic inequalities, complex numbers, and construction-oriented geometrical problems, though in recent years, the latter has not been as popular as before because of the algorithmic use of theorems like Muirhead's Inequality, and Complex/Analytic Bash to solve problems.
+Thus, the prominently featured problems are algebraic inequalities, complex numbers, and construction-oriented geometrical problems, though in recent years, the latter has not been as popular as before because of the algorithmic use of theorems like Muirhead's inequality, and complex/analytic bashing to solve problems.

-Each participating country, other than the host country, may submit suggested problems to a Problem Selection Committee provided by the host country, which reduces the submitted problems to a shortlist.
-The team leaders arrive at the IMO a few days in advance of the contestants and form the IMO Jury which is responsible for all the formal decisions relating to the contest, starting with selecting the six problems from the shortlist.
-The Jury aims to order the problems so that the order in increasing difficulty is Q1, Q4, Q2, Q5, Q3 and Q6, where the First day problems Q1, Q2, and Q3 are in increasing difficulty, and the Second day problems Q4, Q5, Q6 are in increasing difficulty.
-The Team Leaders of all countries are given the problems in advance of the contestants, and thus, are kept strictly separated and observed.
+Each participating country, other than the host country, may submit suggested problems to a problem selection committee provided by the host country, which reduces the submitted problems to a shortlist.
+The team leaders arrive at the IMO a few days in advance of the contestants and form the IMO jury, which is responsible for all the formal decisions relating to the contest, starting with selecting the six problems from the shortlist.
+The jury aims to order the problems so that the order in increasing difficulty is Q1, Q4, Q2, Q5, Q3, and Q6, where the first day problems Q1, Q2, and Q3 are in increasing difficulty, and the second day problems Q4, Q5, and Q6 are in increasing difficulty.
+The team leaders of all countries are given the problems in advance of the contestants, and thus, are kept strictly separated and observed.

-Each country's marks are agreed between that country's leader and deputy leader and coordinators provided by the host country (the leader of the team whose country submitted the problem in the case of the marks of the host country), subject to the decisions of the chief coordinator and ultimately a jury if any disputes cannot be resolved.
+Each country's marks are agreed between that country's leader and deputy leader, and coordinators provided by the host country (the leader of the team whose country submitted the problem in the case of the marks of the host country), subject to the decisions of the chief coordinator and, ultimately, a jury if any disputes cannot be resolved.